ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

   ```
 5. Click `Ignore failures for this processor`
 6. Click `Add processor`
-7. Click `Save changes`
+7. Click `Save changes` in the bottom-right

 ![4_ua2.png](../assets/4_ua2.png)

 ## Analyzing with Discover

-Now let's jump back to Discover by clicking Discover in the left-hand navigation pane.
+Now let's jump back to Discover by clicking `Discover` in the left-hand navigation pane.

 Execute the following query:
 ```esql